fs3l/GRuB/story_stolenkey.md

-Theft report: Behind the scene of a ether theft by stolen key
+Report: Behind the scene of Ether theft from leaked keys
 ===

+Disclaim: While my Github ID is public, please treat this report as an anonymous report.
+Contact me if you have a question: mous314anony@gmail.com .

 In this report, I want to document my recent incident where I lost $5$ Ether.
 My purpose is to raise awareness and show how quickly damage can be caused if you accidentally leak your Ethereum account keys (secret keys) to the public.

-Here goes my story: I usually use this Ethereum account (starting with $5ea8$) for test purposes.
+Here is my story: I usually use this Ethereum account (starting with $5ea8$) for test purposes.
 I sent transactions on Ropsten using the corresponding secret key (starting with $A175$) to test various Ethereum projects like this one.
-I hardcoded the secret key in the project and pushed it to this GitHub repository for convenience access (on 10/11/2020).
+I hardcoded the secret key in the project and pushed it to this GitHub repository for convenience access (on 10/13/2020).
 Since the account is intended for use in testnets, for a long time (over 10 months), this practice of disclosing the secret key did not cause me trouble.

+- My commit that leaks my secret key $A175$: https://github.com/fs3l/GRuB/commits/630922af7c88341c0d5fa6e009dcf819603716b9/stableCoins/lib/testnet.py

 On 07/07/2021, I received an email from a reputable company, say ABC company (name marked).
 ABC wanted to acknowledge my prior technical work by rewarding me 5 Ether.
 I made a mistake by telling ABC my test account $5ea8$, and I forgot the fact that the secret key of this account is stored in this GitHub repository.